Call on our governments to respect Indigenous rights

 Our federal and provincial governments have committed to reconciliation with First Nations, but right now they’re betraying that commitment.

-Canada is re-negotiating the Columbia River Treaty with the United States, and they are excluding the Ktunaxa, Secwepemc and Syilx Okanagan Nations.
+Canada and BC are re-negotiating the Columbia River Treaty with the United States, and they are excluding the Ktunaxa, Secwepemc and Syilx Okanagan Nations.

 These nations were not consulted when the treaty was negotiated to build large dams on the river in the 1960s.
 Their territories were deeply affected by the flooding and they continue to deal with the impacts of this injustice to this day.